-The day-to-day operations of Interior Health are led by the President & Chief Executive Officer (CEO) and a team of senior executives.
-The Senior Executive Team is responsible for leading strategic and operational services for the health authority and for meeting the health needs of residents and communities in an effective and sustainable manner.
-Further information about Interior Health's services streams, Senior Executive Team and board policies that may be of interest to stakeholders can be accessed at www.interiorhealth.ca
+The day-to-day operations and management of IH are led by the Chief Executive Officer and the Senior Executive Team, who are responsible for leading strategic and operational services for the health authority and for meeting the health needs of people and communities in an effective and sustainable manner.

+As a public sector organization, IH is committed to transparency by regularly updating information at www.interiorhealth.ca about services, planning, leadership and Board policies that may be of interest.

-Our goals, objectives, strategies and performance measures are detailed in the Interior Health Authority 2018 : 2019 - 2020 : 2021 Service Plan.
+An overview of our context, key accomplishments, and performance measures are detailed each year in the Interior Health Service Plan in alignment with the Ministry of Health.